s-kust/python-backtesting-template/README.md

 All these files are stored in the `\tmp\` folder by default.
 You can easily change this destination folder and naming templates in the `constants.py` file.

 The class `TickersData` carries the work with Excel cache files.
 This class is described in detail below.

-# Quick Start

-The system currently uses [Alpha Vantage](https://www.alphavantage.co/) as its main source of OHLC data.
-If you want to change it, modify the `import_ohlc_daily` function.

-First of all, you need to register on the Alpha Vantage site to receive a free API key.
-Write this key to your environment variables.
-At the start of the run, the system will retrieve it `ALPHA_VANTAGE_API_KEY = os.environ.get("alpha_vantage_key")` and use it.

-To avoid requesting data from Alpha Vantage every time, the system saves copies of the data as Excel files in the `/tmp/` folder.
-For example, `single_SPY.xlsx`.
-To make the system access Alpha Vantage again, you need to manually delete these files.
-You can modify the destination folder in the `constants.py` file.

-Once you have received the API key from Alpha Vantage and given the system access to it, follow these steps.

-1. Create some forecast in the `forecast` folder.
-See `forecast_bb.py` file for example.
-2. Add its `get_forecast_***` function to the `utils/prepare_df.py` file.
-3. Specify your forecast in the `init` function of the trading strategy in `strategy/run_backtest_for_ticker.py` file.
-4. Code the rules for determining the desired position size in the `get_desired_current_position_size` function in `get_position_size_main.py` file.
-5. Review and, if desired, change the `tickers_all` list in the `constants.py` file.
-6. Run the `run_strategy_main.py` file.
-When the script finishes running, view the `output.xlsx` file, as well as logs in the `app_run.log` file.

-Note 1.
-The file `output.xlsx` is created only if the number of tickers is more than one.

-Note 2.
-If you wish, you can use several different forecasts at the same time, as well as additional features for filtering trades.
-In real life, you will most likely do so.

-Invention of forecasts and rules for determining the desired position size are the steps where you create value.

 # Output.xlsx File Overview and Explanations